codecontemplator/articles/typesafe-finite-state-machines/readme.md

         transitionToFinal
 ```

-To actually perfom effectful actions we need to lift the operations into the indexed state monad.
-Here is a quick example of this, just to be complete.
+To actually perform actions with side effects we need to lift the operations into the indexed state monad.
+Here is a quick example of this for completeness sake.

 ```haskell
 class IxMonadTrans t where